andormade/8f4e/README.md

 There are currently two browser-based runtimes, both integrated into the development editor.
 These runtimes are designed to handle specific types of real-time data processing, such as MIDI events and audio signals.

-- **WebWorkerMIDIRuntime:** This runtime is for handling MIDI (Musical Instrument Digital Interface) events like note on/off and control change messages.
-The sample rate is limited to a maximum of 50Hz due to timing precision constraints in web browsers.
-It requires explicit permission from the user to access MIDI resources within the browser.
-Please note that this runtime is not supported in Safari and iOS mobile browsers due to Apple’s decision not to implement the Web MIDI API.
+- **WebWorkerMIDIRuntime:** This runtime is for handling MIDI events, such as note on/off and control change messages.
+The sample rate is capped at 50Hz due to the current lack of an API for precise task scheduling in web browsers.
+It is built on the WebWorker API and leverages the built-in WebAssembly runtime available in most modern browsers.
+Please note that it requires explicit permission from the user to access MIDI resources within the browser.
+Also, this runtime is not supported in Safari and iOS mobile browsers due to Apple’s decision not to implement the Web MIDI API.

 - **AudioWorkletRuntime:**  This runtime is for handling audio signal processing, ideal for creating synthesizers, audio effects, or real-time audio analysis tools.
 It supports two standard sample rates: 22050Hz and 44100Hz.
+It is based on the AudioWorklet API and the built-in WebAssembly runtime in browsers.
 Please note that due to browser security policies, access to Audio I/O requires an explicit user action (such as a click or tap) to begin audio playback or processing.

 ## Future plans:
 - To write a runtime for microcontrollers.
 - Unify the two browser runtimes for MIDI and Audio I/O.
-- To write a JavaScript runtime for debugging the stack.
+- To write a JavaScript-based runtime for debugging the stack.
 - Add collaborative editing features to the editor.
 - Optimize rendering by offloading certain tasks from JavaScript to shaders.
 - The compilation is already fast, but I want to re-write the compiler in Rust to make it even faster.